Fresh Fruit compote, or Compote de fruits in French - an easy and delicious way to use overripe fruit

 Today, visiting my local farmer's markets brings me right back to those childhood memories.
 I buy pounds of fruit somewhat optimistically as if each meal during the week will be of fresh peaches and burrata.
 Despite my best efforts sometimes life gets in the way and that bowl of gorgeous fruit on my counter gets a little too ripe.
 I would love to be able to can fruit as we used to, but I know the time commitment canning requires and I just don't see it happening this summer.

-Once the compote is cooked you can serve it immediately as a topping for crêpes, oatmeal or ice cream.
+Once the compote is cooked you can serve it immediately as a topping for crêpes, french toast or a fresh baked baguette.
 I like to save any remaining compote in a Tupperware to eat during the week (over yogurt or granola most likely) then freeze the rest to enjoy on a winter day.
-A space saving tip I learnt as a new mom is to freeze the compote in Freezer bags so that you can lay them flat and stack them in your freezer.

 Last but not least, I invite you to get creative.
 Experiment with adding ginger, or basil, or chili peppers – whatever you fancy!
 Just make sure to write back and tell me about how you used this fresh fruit compote recipe.
 I would love to hear what you are cooking!